SIT. STAY. PLAY!

 Street Manners is an intermediate-level course with a focus on developing the skills dogs need to take on the world, especially during outdoor walks!
 There will be a heavy emphasis on overcoming leash pulling and dealing with distractions.
 Seven-week, one-hour class

 Surviving Adolescence is for dogs 4-18 months old in their challenging “teenage” stage of development.
 Teach your dog the basic skills needed to succeed in everyday life.
 The skills we will cover include sit, down, come, stay and leave it.
 This class also covers the importance of proper socialization during this growth stage and common behavior challenges such as jumping up.
-If all sessions are full, dogs 6 months and up may be registered for Canine Manners which is an equivalent class.
+If all Surviving Adolescence sessions are full, dogs 6 months and older may be registered for Canine Manners.
 Seven-week, one-hour class

 Puppy Play and Socialization

 This is socialization-based playtime involving lots of interaction with puppies, humans, and sometimes adult dogs.
 Students choose which sessions to attend.
 Properly socializing your puppy is a great way to have a positive influence on his or her future behavior!
 Play sessions are 45 minutes in School for Dogs (within Smoky’s Training Center) For puppies up to 20 weeks of age.
 Pre-registration is required.

 Good Start Puppy 1 is for puppies 8-16 weeks of age at the start of class.
 We will concentrate on socialization with people and other dogs and problem prevention exercises while also introducing foundational manners and skills.
 Lots of playtime with other puppies is included, and your dog may make lifelong friends!
 One-hour class in School for Dogs (within Smoky’s Training Center)